 I freelance for Pimsleur, a language learning company based in Concord, MA.

-I like talking about this stuff, can you tell?
 A wise man once said to me that telling your story, with the intention to encourage, inspire, and connect with others, is the greatest gift you can give to the world.